 Mill Hill Primary School also recognises that in a home environment where there is domestic violence, drug or alcohol misuse or mental health issues children may also be vulnerable and in need of support and protection.

-This policy MUST be read in conjunction with other related policies in school.
+This policy MUST be read in conjunction with other related school policies.